 You will be watched very closely while you are asleep.
 Your blood pressure, pulse, and breathing will be monitored.
 The health care provider taking care of you can change how deeply asleep you are during the surgery.

 You will not move, feel any pain, or have any memory of the procedure because of this medicine.

 General anesthesia is a safe way to stay asleep and pain-free during procedures that would:

 - Cause too much anxiety

 General anesthesia is usually safe for healthy people.
-The following people may have a higher risk of problems with general anesthesia:
+You may have a higher risk of problems with general anesthesia if you:

-- People with allergies or a family history of being allergic to medicine
+- Have allergies or a family history of being allergic to medicines

 Ask your doctor about these complications:

 - Death (rare)